thelinmichael/spotify-web-api-node/README.md

 - Add tracks to a playlist
 - Remove tracks from a playlist
 - Replace tracks in a playlist
-- Follow a playlist
-- Unfollow a playlist

 #### Your Music library
 - Add, remove, and get tracks that are in the signed in user's Your Music library